opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 CandidateSelection
 ------------------

-A subclass of ``BallotSelection`` representing an option on the ballot that a voter could select in a candidate contest, e.g., a particular candidate or "ticket".
+A subclass of ``BallotSelection`` representing an option that voters could select on a ballot in a candidate contest, e.g., a particular candidate or "ticket".
+Inherits all of the required and optional properties of ``BallotSelection``.

 id
     Open Civic Data-style id in the format ``ocd-candidateselection/{{uuid}}``.